 After 6000 m/s of Delta-V, the rocket can’t hold enough propellant to continue sending 150 tonnes of payload all the way to destination.
 If we want to go further, we need to bring less payload.
 Beyond 8200 m/s, the payload is negative : these missions can’t be performed with this rocket.
 We would need to use multiple stages, or optimize the dry mass.

-The lighter part of propellant mass represents the part of the propellant that is used to accelerate the payload, while the darker part represents the propellant mass used to accelerate the vehicle’s dry mass.
+On this chart, the light-green part of propellant mass represents the part of the propellant that is used to accelerate the payload, while the dark-green part represents the propellant mass used to accelerate the vehicle’s dry mass.

 What has this all to do with refueling?
 Well, looking at these graphs, we understand something: if we could cut the 6000 m/s trajectory into 3 pieces of 2000 m/s, refueling 213 tonnes each time, we would only need 213 * 3 = 639 tonnes of fuel total to bring our 150 tonnes of payload to destination (instead of 1,200 tonnes).
 We could also make a smaller rocket, because it would not need large tanks capable of holding 1,200 tonnes.
 It would be lighter (less dry mass), and that would be all the more payload that we could carry each time!